illiashkirko/CS35LProject/README.md

       Moongose
       express
       cors
       env
     Front end
-      axios
+      axios: npm install axios
-      reacter-dom
+      reacter-dom: npm install react-router-dom

     ***Note you will most likely not have to add this libraries manually, but if the error asks you to do so please npm install [library name] in the folder src or server***

  # Set-up
     For node modules, enter the src and server folders enter npm install to load the requried node module files.
-Addiotnally as stated before add any necessary libraries.
+Additionally as stated before add any necessary libraries.
-    For port number chnage enter the src and server files and change the portNumber.js file to fit the portnumber needed.
+    For port number change enter the src and server files and change the portNumber.js file to fit the portnumber needed.
     ***Note that there is a chance the portnumber default will not work for the server, in this case, change the portnumber values in portNumber.js (in src and server respectively) to another port number(they should be the same).
 The src portnumber value is a string while the server a number type***